Just war theory: Saint Augustine

 Saint Augustine held that individuals should not resort immediately to violence, but God has given the sword to government for a good reason (based upon Romans 13:4).
 In Contra Faustum Manichaeum book 22 sections 69–76, Augustine argues that Christians, as part of a government, need not be ashamed of protecting peace and punishing wickedness when they are forced to do so by a government.
 Augustine asserted that was a personal and philosophical stance: "What is here required is not a bodily action, but an inward disposition.
 The sacred seat of virtue is the heart."

+Nonetheless, he asserted, peacefulness in the face of a grave wrong that could be stopped by only violence would be a sin.
+Defense of oneself or others could be a necessity, especially when it is authorized by a legitimate authority:They who have waged war in obedience to the divine command, or in conformity with His laws, have represented in their persons the public justice or the wisdom of government, and in this capacity have put to death wicked men; such persons have by no means violated the commandment, "Thou shalt not kill."While not breaking down the conditions necessary for war to be just, Augustine nonetheless originated the very phrase itself in his work The City of God:

+But, say they, the wise man will wage Just Wars.
+As if he would not all the rather lament the necessity of just wars, if he remembers that he is a man; for if they were not just he would not wage them, and would therefore be delivered from all wars.